Group-8-CS-533/Short-Lived-Certificate-Zero-Trust/README.md

 ![image of certificate now working](https://github.com/Group-8-CS-533/Short-Lived-Certificate-Zero-Trust/blob/main/images/working-certificate.jpeg?raw=true)

 After the specified certificate validity period of 15 minutes, we attempted the same access using the curl client on the client's machine.
-At this point, the default password is displayed, indicating that the certificate has expired.
+At this point, the default `example.com` is displayed, indicating that the certificate has expired.

 Furthermore, the server also verifies if the certificate originates from the root CA and if it matches the client's name.
 If these conditions are not met, the example.com page will display the default HTML file.